drpicox/david-rodenas.com/_notes/sass.md

 ---
-CSS3 have many options and features, but it has a low degree of reusability.
+CSS3 have many options and features, but it has a low degree of re-usability.
 SASS is designed as a language designed to ease and improve
-CSS3 writting.
+CSS3 writing.

 SASS is a Ruby program that
 given SASS files